lisongxu/CSCE156-Project-DB/README.md

 ***Recommendation***
   * Add comprehensive comments for clarity
-  * Adhere to good coding practices to be discussed in lab sessions by LAs.
+  * Adhere to good coding practices

 ## 5. Grading and Submitting Your Project